LeonAndrade/LeonAndrade.github.io/README.md

 <img src='img/popular-products.png' alt='Most Popular Products'>

-Which products show in both results?
+Which products show in all three results?

 ```sql
 WITH a as (